British Sign Language Act 2022

 Groups Affected

-- Deaf and hard-of-hearing individuals: This bill could significantly benefit this community by increasing the visibility and accessibility of BSL within governmental communication and services.
+- Deaf community: The bill could significantly benefit the deaf community by increasing BSL visibility and promoting its use in government communications and services.

 Powered by nyModel